What is Page Speed?

 How to check slow page speed?

-There are several tools available that can help you check your page speed, but the most common ones are:
+There are several tools available but the most common ones are:

 Google PageSpeed insights